cncf/wg-serverless/workflow/spec/spec.md

 </table>

 In which case the states data output would include people who's age is less than 40.
-You can change your output path easily during testin, for example:
+The output path can be easily changed during testing, for example:

 ```text
 $.people[?(@.age >= 40)]
 ```

-This allows you to test if your workflow behaves properly for cases when there are people who's age is greater or equal 40.
+This allows for quick tests, in this case to see if the workflow behaves properly when there are people who's age is greater or equal 40.

 #### ForEach State